 There's never any reciprocity whatsoever.

-As far as you know it doesn't bother Bush because he's doing what he thinks is right and best for whatever he wants to do.
+As far as you know, it doesn't bother Bush because he's doing what he thinks is right and best for whatever he wants to do.

-But uh what I think what Senator Spector needs to remember and also I think this would be a good lesson for Senators Schumer and Leahy and Kennedy and Feinstein and Senator Cole and Senator who else am I leaving uh Biden and uh leaving somebody else the Schumer I got I think I got them all the Democrats on the committee.
+But I think what Senator Specter needs to remember, and also I think this would be a good lesson for Senators Schumer and Leahy and Kennedy and Feinstein and Senator Cole and Senator, who else am I leaving?

-They leave one out oh yeah Senator Turbin.
+They leave one out.

-Not only a good lesson for all of them to remember but a good lesson for all of you to remember for all their caterwalling for all their warnings for all the Senator Spectres that go out there and tell President Bush what he's got to do and for all the caterwalling from Senator Schumer and whatever advice he gives they are but one vote.
+Not only a good lesson for all of them to remember, but a good lesson for all of you to remember for all their caterwauling, for all their warnings, for all the senator specters that go out there and tell President Bush what he's got to do, and for all the caterwauling from Senator Schumer and whatever advice he gives.

-The press may make them sound like they have more than one vote like they may have all 100 votes like they are speaking for the whole Senate but they never are they are just one vote.
+The press may make them sound like they have more than one vote, like they may have all 100 votes, like they are speaking for the whole Senate, but they never are.

-One vote out of one hundred so whenever you hear these guys start pontificating forget their words forget their admonitions forget their threats or their warnings or whatever and just remember they only have one vote out of one hundred votes.
+So whenever you hear these guys start pontificating, forget their words, forget their admonitions, forget their threats or their warnings or whatever.

 We'll be back.